Tech giant Google now lets users customize how its Voice service handles incoming calls.

 The tech giant said the new options allow users to route incoming calls in ways that complement their existing workflows.

-To start using the feature, users can head over to the Google Voice website and click the cog icon located toward the top of the interface.
+To start using the feature, users can head to the Google Voice website and click the cog icon at the top of the interface.
 Then click “Calls,” followed by “Choose a rule.”

 Note that on the mobile app, it’s only possible to view rules you have already set; you can’t establish new ones — at least not yet, the report said.